mortenjust/PocketCastsOSX/README.md

 ### Where can I get it?
 https://github.com/mortenjust/PocketCastsOSX/releases

-### Why doesn't it use the actual Play and Skip buttons and headphone remote?
+### Why doesn't it use my keyboard's Play and Skip buttons and headphone remote?
 That would be awesome.
 If you know how, please submit a pull request or get in touch.
 Until then, use the keyboard light buttons (on F5 and F6).
 Not perfect.
 You'll get used to it.

 ### Anything else?